2025 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 到達目標 / Course Objectives

-To help students learn how to examine contemporary issues in international affairs through critical and constructive ways that feature Japan as a major theme.
+To provide students with opportunities to critically examine contemporary international affairs issues that feature Japan as a major theme.

 To foster an appreciation of the difficulties associated with analysis of domestic and international affairs while affording students ways in which such analysis might be profitably undertaken.